praveek/launch.en/help/release-notes/current.md

 ### Updates

-* Code Validation - in the custom code editor, we're now linting and minifying your code behind the scenes and letting you know if there are problems.
-Some of these are just warnings, some of them are errors that will cause your build to fail if this code is included in a library.
+* Code Validation: The custom code editor now lints and minifies your code behind the scenes and informs you if there are problems.
+Some of these notifications are warnings, but some are errors that will cause your build to fail if this code is included in a library.
-* Extension Enhancements for Compare View - Rule Components and Data Elements rely on extensions.
-Extensions have their own settings and revisions that can potentially modify the behavior of your components, even if the the settings on the component itself is exactly the same.
-Compare view will now warn you if the component is relying on a different extension revision than it's historical counterpart so you can decide if you'd also like to compare the extension settings.
+* Extension Enhancements for Compare View: Rule Components and Data Elements rely on extensions.
+Extensions have their own settings and revisions that can potentially modify the behavior of your components, even if the the settings on the component itself is the same.
+Compare view now warns you if the component is relying on a different extension revision than its historical counterpart, so you can decide if you'd also like to compare the extension settings.

 ## Bug Fixes

-* Fixed a bug that would default you to first Org you had access to when opening a new tab.
-This only affected a few users, but it was really annoying and we've fixed it now.
+* Fixed a bug that defaulted some users to the first Org they had access to when opening a new tab.
+This only affected a few users.
-* Fixed a bug that would prevent you from being able re-expand custom code in compare view.
+* Fixed a bug that prevented you from being able re-expand custom code in compare view.

 ## June 18, 2019